11 Tips for Longer Lasting Hibiscus Blooms

 The 12” blooms produced by these plants live up to their dinner-plate-sized reputation.
 The many varieties of hibiscus produce copious amounts of large and colorful flowers, with long blooming seasons that can sometimes last for several months.

 Hibiscuses like a healthy dose of fertilizer, as well as plenty of sun and water.
 But what are some other tricks of the trade to get those blooms booming?
-Let’s talk about some things you can do to maximize your hibiscus’s blooming potential.
+Let’s talk about some hibiscus blooming tips to maximize your plant’s blooming potential.

 Pick the Right Location

-If your hibiscus is strictly an outdoor plant, pay attention to the drainage when choosing a location.
+If your hibiscus is strictly an outdoor plant, the first hibiscus blooming tip is to pay attention to the drainage when choosing a location.
 Hibiscus is actually pretty good at adapting to different surroundings, but we are talking about thriving here, not just surviving.
 The healthier the plant, the more flowers it will produce, and the longer it will sustain them.

 Hibiscus will be happiest in soil that is well-draining but will hold a consistent amount of moisture with regular watering.